MayaIvimey/logs/DashboardW10.md

 - Did not work, but attempted to see if I could return the most recent set of features
 - <img width="490" alt="image" src="https://github.com/MayaIvimey/logs/assets/146374490/57c2802b-4474-40e2-a58a-ea5862312f7a">
 - used https://github.com/Esri/arcade-expressions/blob/master/dashboard_data/MostRecentRecords(IndicatorOrGuage).md as a template
+- This cojuld be used to filter out certain data that is less important, and even sort data to show if something has been left for a long time or if it is urgent
 ## Added new Elements to the Dashboard
 Time - 45 minutes
 - Clicked "Add Element", selected indictors